2 Cookin Mamas

 • Stir in chopped nuts and citron.

-• Wrap dough in moisture proof paper and chill in refrigerator overnight.
+• Wrap dough in moisture proof paper or plastic wrap and chill in refrigerator overnight.

 • Preheat oven to 400 degrees.
 Grease cookie sheets.

-• When ready to bake, roll out dough in small batches, on a floured board, to about ¼” thickness.
-Cut with a round or other 2-½” diameter cookie cutter.
+• When ready to bake, roll out the dough in small batches, on a floured surface, to about ¼” thickness.
+Cut with a round 2-½” diameter cookie cutter or your favorite cookie cutter.

 • Place on prepared cookie sheets and decorate each with 3 almonds and a half cherry in the center.